Something’s afoot. In Walleye, Quiltingsnatsch County. And Alice Munro’s damn well going to tell us about it.

 Maybe next time I should add some apple slices.
 And a pork chop —

 — this was years ago.
 In Walleye.
 Sitting in a boat, gently swaying in the middle of a pond.
-Dabbing the yellow cheese from the corners of my mouth.
+Dabbing the orange glow in the dark cheese from the corners of my mouth.

 You’ll never figure this out.
 Never.